ebarkie/blackhole-threats/README.md

 This is an [ExaBGP](https://github.com/Exa-Networks/exabgp) API process which downloads IPv4/v6 threat feeds on a periodic basis, summarizes them, and maintains them as routes.
-Routers can then peer with ExaBGP and blackhole these routes.
+Routers can then iBGP peer with ExaBGP and blackhole these routes.

 ## Usage